 The TOE is required to restrict the review of audit data to those granted with explicit read-access [FAU_SAR.2].
-The Scanner is required to restrict the review of collected Scanner data to those granted with explicit read-access [IDS_RDR.1].
+The System is required to restrict the review of System data to those granted with explicit read-access [IDS_RDR.1].
 The TOE is required to protect the audit data from deletion as well as guarantee the availability of the audit data in the event of storage exhaustion, failure or attack [FAU_STG.2].
-The Scanner is required to protect the Scanner data collected from an IT System from any modification and unauthorized deletion [IDS_STG.1].
+The System is required to protect the System data from any modification and unauthorized deletion [IDS_STG.1].
 Users authorized to access the TOE are defined using an identification and authentication process [FIA_UID.1, FIA_UAU.1].
 The TOE is required to provide the ability to restrict managing the behavior of functions of the TOE to authorized users of the TOE [FMT_MOF.1].
-Only authorized administrators of the Scanner may query and add Scanner and audit data, and authorized administrators of the TOE may query and modify all other TOE data [FMT_MTD.1].
+Only authorized administrators of the System may query and add System and audit data, and authorized administrators of the TOE may query and modify all other TOE data [FMT_MTD.1].